tomgix123-dotcom/ARCA/README.md

 ![Arca demonstration](arca-demo.gif)

+Protected folders remain inaccessible while locked and can only be accessed through Arca after entering the correct password.

 > ⚠️ Arca is currently in development and should not be considered a high-security solution.
+But still it works really well
+> for day to day use at **user level** high-security.

 ## Features